 Common Answers to What Do Carrier Furnace Yellow Light Codes Mean

-When your Carrier furnace suffers a malfunction it uses two digit number codes to alert you.
-The first digit is the number of flashes by the yellow light while the second digit is the number of green light flashes.
-The common yellow light codes below can make for faster troubleshooting when asking, “What do Carrier furnace yellow light codes mean?”
+When your Carrier furnace suffers a malfunction, it uses two-digit number codes to alert you.
+The first digit is the number of flashes by the yellow light, while the second digit is the number of green light flashes.
+The common yellow Carrier furnace light codes below can make for faster troubleshooting when asking, “What do Carrier furnace yellow light codes mean?”

-How to fix: The gas valve solenoid uses an electric signal to open when the thermostat calls for heat, narrowing its opening for low-fire mode and widening for high fire mode.
+How to fix: The gas valve solenoid uses an electric signal to open when the thermostat calls for heat, narrowing its opening for low-fire mode and widening it for high-fire mode.
 A gas valve solenoid stuck in high fire mode can’t be repaired and needs to be replaced.

 What it means: A Carrier furnace calling for a reset can have multiple causes.
-The most common reason is Code 33, indicating that the flame roll out switch has been flipped.
+The most common reason is Code 33, indicating that the flame rollout switch has been flipped.
 This switch is a safety feature that flips to shut the furnace down and prevent it from overheating.
-This code is often accompanied by the above yellow light.
+This Carrier furnace code is often accompanied by the above yellow light.

-What it means: Code 31 typically indicates a problem with the high pressure switch.
+What it means: Carrier furnace code 31 typically indicates a problem with the high-pressure switch.
 This switch senses the amount of air pressure inside the furnace and will flip if the pressure is too high.
-Air pressure issues can occur when the furnace’s condenser coils are dirty or if the high pressure switch is faulty.
+Air pressure issues can occur when the furnace’s condenser coils are dirty or if the high-pressure switch is faulty.

-How to fix: Turn off power to the furnace.
+How to fix: Turn off the power to the furnace.
 Check both the inner and outer condenser coils for dust and debris, gently cleaning with a soft cloth if needed.
-If the code still remains after restarting the furnace then the high pressure switch may be faulty and requires replacement.
+If the code still remains after restarting the furnace, then the high-pressure switch may be faulty and requires replacement.